Ridley's Believe It Or Not August 12, 2020

-As always, I hope you enjoy today’s holidays and observances, a music link to Madonna, factoids of interest for this day in history, the fact that you are not a pismire and a relevant quote from Eric Schlosser on people’s spending habits, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Carl Rae Jepsen, the fact that you will never be accused of perduellion, and a quote by Stan Lipinski on the effects of multiparty trade deals like NAFTRA, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in:

 a.
 1964 South Africa was banned for the Summer Olympics due to its apartheid policies.

 b.
 1981 the IBM Personal Computer was introduced.

 c.
 1990 Sue Hendrickson and her team discovered the largest and most complete skeleton of a Tyrannosaurus Rex in South Dakota which she promptly named Sue.

 d.
 1992 Canada, Mexico and the United States announced the completion of their negotiations of the North American Free Trade Agreement which would prove to be a total disaster for American manufacturing jobs.

 e.
 1994 Major League Baseball players went on strike resulting in the cancellation of the 1994 World Series.